Flexible Workflow in SAP S/4HANA Sales Scenarios

-Dear readers, this blog post enhances the previous post on flexible workflow in Sales Documents with information relevant for SAP S/4HANA 2020 release.
+Dear readers, this blog post enhances the previous post on flexible workflow in Sales Documents updated with information relevant for SAP S/4HANA 2022 FPS0 release.

 One of the most requested requirements in SAP ERP project implementations has been the possibility of having workflows in the Order to Cash processes.
 Sales Consultants often felt a little bit jealous of the Workflow functionality already built-in purchasing but let me tell you that the time has arrived to be jealous no more!
 Now we have a way to set-up Business Workflow Scenarios without the problem of creating a complicated workflow development.
 Let me introduce the Flexible Workflow Functionality available for Sales Documents in SAP S/4HANA any Premise.

 Flexible Workflow is part of SAP Business Workflow and will allow you to set up and manage simple workflow scenarios in different lines of business, such as SAP S/4HANA Finance, Procurement, Human Resources, Manufacturing, and now SAP S/4HANA Sales and SAP S/4HANA Billing.
-This functionality for SAP S/4HANA Sales has been available since SAP S/4HANA 1809 on Credit Memo Requests and for Sales Orders and Quotations in SAP S/4HANA 1909.
-In SAP S/4HANA 2020 it is now extended to Preliminary Billing Documents – a new concept recently introduced in Sales & Billing processes.
+This functionality for SAP S/4HANA Sales has been available since SAP S/4HANA 1809 for sales documents.

-You will find this Blog Post useful if you are planning to implement the workflow functionality on your SAP S/4HANA 1909 or SAP S/4HANA 2020 environments, or if you are interested in checking the functionality and the steps to set up a workflow scenario.
+You will find this Blog Post useful if you planning to implement the workflow functionality on your SAP S/4HANA 1909 onwards, or if you are interested in checking the functionality and the steps to set up a workflow scenario.

 Documentation on Preliminary Billing Document Workflows: (Link).
 The pre-requisites and the process described below for Sales Documents Workflow are also valid for Preliminary Billing Documents.